damnops/interview/README.md

   Remember to put your access id & secret key pair in a `credentials.auto.tfvars` file, this filename is added in the .gitignore, or else it might be uploaded to remote repo.

-**Provision infrastucture**
+**Destroy infrastructure**

   ```
   ./auto/destroy-infra-via-terraform {CLOUD_PROVIDER}
   ```
-  Destroy the infrastucture which created by the provision scripts, you can also use the extended script.
+  Destroy the infrastructure which created by the provision scripts, you can also use the extended script.